 Steps For Planting An Amaryllis Bulb In Water

-Step 1: Choose your vase – Any flower vase you have on hand will work.
-Or you can buy one that’s specifically made for forcing bulbs in water.
+Step 1: Choose your vase – Any flower vase you have on hand will work, and it doesn’t have to be clear.
+Be sure to use one that allows room for the roots.

-Step 3: Trim off any dead roots – Before you grow amaryllis in water, you should check the roots.
-Use your floral snips to remove any that aren’t firm and white.
+Step 3: Trim off any dead roots – Before you grow an amaryllis bulb in water, you should check the roots.
+Dead or damaged roots will decay and make the water murky and stinky very quickly.

-Step 6: Add pebbles to your vase – Slowly add your rocks, pebbles or marbles to the vase.
+Step 6: Add pebbles to your vase – Slowly add your rocks, pebbles, or marbles to the vase.
 If you’re working with a glass vase, take care not to drop them in, or it could break the glass.

 You might find it easier to tilt the vase sideways so the rocks will slide into the bottom slower.